Cuban Genealogy Center

 Our passengers data base now surpasses 150,000 names!

-2 Sep 2014 - We are making steady progress and have completed all the missing months in the years 1848, 1863 and 1900.
-We are now starting the year 1862.
-For the latest status of our project please click here.
+4 Oct 2014 - We are continuing transcribing the passengers from the year 1862.
+For the latest overall status of our project please click here.

 You can easily consult this free resource by clicking on the top headline (please note that, due to technical reasons, this database cannot be searched by using the Google search engine).